Goods and services tax (GST)

 Imports into Australia are subject to duties under the Australian Customs Tariff.
 The top duty rate is 5%.

 Australia currently has comprehensive free trade agreements with Chile, China, Japan, Korea, Malaysia, New Zealand, Singapore, Thailand, and the United States.
 In addition, a regional free trade agreement between Australia, New Zealand, and Southeast Asian nations progressively eliminates all barriers to trade in goods, services, and investments.
-Australia has also concluded negotiations on a Trans-Pacific Partnership Agreement (TPP).
+Australia has also concluded negotiations on a Comprehensive and Progressive Agreement for Trans-Pacific Partnership (TPP-11) between Australia, Brunei Darussalam, Canada, Chile, Japan, Malaysia, Mexico, Peru, New Zealand, Singapore, and Vietnam, and a separate free trade agreement with Peru.

 Excise duties are imposed at high levels on beer, spirits, liqueurs, tobacco, cigarettes, and petroleum products.
 Excise rates for tobacco, alcohol, and fuel are indexed bi-annually based on movements in the consumer price index (CPI).
 Some examples of current excise rates include: